CMPSC-102-Allegheny-College-Spring-2024/activity12_student/README.md

 + Please complete your work on-time.
 Unless you already made special arrangements with the instructor, no late work will be accepted.
 + **Important**: Please do not change the print statements that display the output.
 + _GitHub Actions_ is active and will check for correctly functioning programs.
++ Once you have _accepted_ the activity you will get a checkmark grade.
+Please note that poor performance will not damage your grade.

 ## Honor Code